 If you’re coming to Key Largo with your own kayaks or boat, you’ll have a whole world open up to you, but if you’re visiting like most people do, you’ll need to find things to do that you can drive to or that you can get a tour to experience.
 There are lots of tours to the different reefs and shipwrecks, but we’ve included just two options in our list of things to do in Key Largo to not overwhelm you.

 We love murals and Wyland is my favorite mural artist.
 His works can be found all around the world, including Victoria BC, Anchorage AK, and Seattle WA.
-Stopping at the Wyland Whaling Walls in the Florida Keys is one of the best things to do, both for photos and to appreciate amazing art.
+Stopping at the Wyland Whaling Walls in the Florida Keys is one of the best things to do, both for photos and to appreciate amazing art, and as you drive through Key Largo you’ll get to see one of his best works!
+But let’s dig into all the fun things to do in Key Largo so you can plan your trip!

 Explore John Pennekamp Coral Reef State Park